Asantwa/Triva-AppPt2/README.md

 Submitted by: **Asantwa Smith**

-**Trivia App** is an app that ...
-[Pulls questions from an API and provides 10 random questions for a user to answer]
+**Trivia App** is an app that Pulls questions from an API and provides 10 random questions for a user to answer.

 Time spent: **24** hours spent in total